INDIVIDUAL COMPETITIVE ANALYSIS IN B2B AND INDUSTRY

 (1) Threat from new competitors (barriers to market entry)

-(2) Bargaining power of suppliers
+(2) Negotiating power of suppliers

 (3) Bargaining power of customers (buyers)

-(4) Threat of substitute products or services
+(4) Threat from substitute products or services

 (5) Competition among existing companies (rivalry)